-Another detective, Phil Matterson, sent the sample for testing, where it was confirmed that the sperm did not belong to Patricia’s boyfriend Bogel.
-In 2019 DNA forensic testing confirmed that Kenneth Gould was the perpetrator of the crime, but he was found to have passed away in 2007.
+Another detective, Phil Matterson, sent the sample for testing, where experts confirmed the sperm did not belong to Patricia’s boyfriend Bogel.
+In 2019 DNA forensic testing confirmed that Kenneth Gould was the perpetrator of the crime, but he had passed away in 2007.
 Detectives further proved that Gould was the culprit by conducting DNA testing on his children.

 Krystal Beslanowitch, 1995

 Sheriff Todd Bonner, a determined police officer who was the investigator of the Krystal Beslanowitch murder in Uttar 18 years ago, has helped bring light to the case.
-17 years old Beslanowitch had a crushing blow to her skull, which caused the prostitute’s death, and her body was found along the Provo River.
+17 year old Beslanowitch had a crushing blow to her skull, which caused her death, and her body was found along the Provo River.